ShiftSoftware/ShiftFrameworkWebsite/docs/back-end/getting-started.md

 2. ``xUnit Test Project``, name it ``ToDo.Test``.
 3. ``Blazor WebAssembly App Empty``, name it ``ToDo.Web``.

-??? info

-    If you want to know how to create the rest of the projects, please follow the following steps:
+??? info "If you want to know how to create the rest of the projects, please follow these steps:"

     1. right-click on the project solutions and select ``Add -> New Project``.
 Add a ``Class Library`` project and name it ``ToDo.Shared``.